sevenv1/pystylist/README.md

  (/\\||/
 ____\||/____'''

-text = "This is a beautiful banner\nmade with pystyle"
+text = "This is a beautiful banner\nmade with pystylist"

 print(Add.Add(banner1, text, 4))
 ```